 Ken R. Sinervo, MD, MSc, FRCSC, AAGL, ACGE, Medical Director

-The Center for Endometriosis Care/Kenny R. Sinervo, MD, FRCSC, LLC is committed to creating a legacy of education and training in Minimally Invasive Gynecologic Surgery, specific to the advanced excision of endometriosis, for the next generation of providers.
-To that end, our faculty has developed a strong training program for the expert excision of endometriosis and advanced minimally invasive surgery, offering qualified gynecologists an opportunity to participate in a unique, in-depth preceptorship under the guidance of a leading surgical team.
+The Center for Endometriosis Care/Kenny R. Sinervo, MD, FRCSC, LLC is committed to creating an enduring legacy of education and training in Minimally Invasive Gynecologic Surgery, specific to the advanced excision of endometriosis, for the next generation of providers.
+To that end, our Faculty has developed a strong training program for the expert excision of all stages of endometriosis and advanced MIGS surgery of highly complex cases, offering qualified gynecologists an opportunity to participate in a unique, in-depth preceptorship under the guidance of a leading surgical team.
 Participants will receive a Certificate of Training upon completion.

-Through a comprehensive didactic approach, CEC fellows engage in extensive clinical hands-on exposure under the tutelage of world-class surgeons specializing in the advanced laparoscopic excision of endometriosis.
-The intimate and dedicated nature of our program is highly effective, designed to facilitate expansion of surgical abilities in a complex specialty utilizing the C02 laser as an advanced tool, while promoting development of expertise in the assessment, knowledge and treatment of women and girls with endometriosis and chronic pelvic pain pathologies.
+Through a comprehensive didactic approach, CEC Fellows engage in extensive clinical hands-on exposure under the tutelage of world-class surgeons specializing in advanced Laparoscopic Excision of Endometriosis (LAPEX).
+The intimate and dedicated nature of our program is highly effective, designed to facilitate expansion of surgical abilities in a complex specialty utilizing the C02 laser as an advanced dissection and cutting tool, while promoting development of expertise in the assessment, knowledge and treatment of individuals of all ages with endometriosis and chronic pelvic pain pathologies.

-Surgeries range from total laparoscopic excision of highly complex, deeply fibrotic endometriosis including urogenital/colorectal involvement and retroperitoneal dissection, to myomectomy, laparoscopic hysterectomy, adhesiolysis, tubo-ovarian procedures and far beyond.
+Surgeries range from LAPEX of highly complex, deeply fibrotic endometriosis including urogenital/colorectal involvement and retroperitoneal dissection to myomectomy, Laparoscopic hysterectomy, adhesiolysis, tubo-ovarian procedures and far beyond.
 Clinical time will be spent under the tutelage of world-class surgeons with exposure to corresponding disciplines e.g. gastroenterology, urology, hospital and OR staff.

-The camaraderie and novel training environment permits the CEC to develop surgical leaders and future teachers in endometriosis and chronic pelvic pain gynepathologies, while facilitating enhancement and refinement of advanced Laparoendoscopic skills for those qualified.
-Ultimately, this improves the standard of care for women and girls with endometriosis and pelvic pain from every region of the world.
+The camaraderie and novel training environment permits the CEC to develop surgical leaders and future teachers in endometriosis and chronic pelvic pain gynepathologies while facilitating enhancement and refinement of advanced Laparoendoscopic skills for those qualified.
+Ultimately, this improves the standard of care for individuals with endometriosis and pelvic pain from every region of the world.

 Minimum requirements to receive CEC credentialing: